henry-hz/learn-coding/README.md

    stack overflow, forums, etc... write and chat with people out there
 5. Learn linux (optional), but very very important
 6. Learn how you learn, so you boost your learning.
 Use [concept maps](http://www.conceptmaps.io/guide/lessons/Frequently_Asked_Questions)
+7. See [this](https://medium.freecodecamp.org/https-medium-com-samwcoding-how-to-get-your-first-developer-job-in-4-months-ec86da6e5d9a) article, on how someone got a Developer job in 4 months.

 After you got some experience with Javascript, consider learning Haskell, to it will be easy to learn every other language.
 But programming, is more than art and science, see [this](http://www.techrepublic.com/blog/10-things/10-traits-to-look-for-when-youre-hiring-a-programmer/) link 10 traits